Leonard-Chinyama/myprofile/README.md

 # myprofile
-This repository contains information about me as a developer.
-The site is developed using front-end tools
+This is my first personal website.
+Developed entirely using Javascript, css and html.

+/** Site still under construction **/